yannick-lc/yannick-lc.github.io/docs/_posts/2025-10-05-constrained-clustering.md

 \end{align*}
 $$

-This gives us the familiar K-Means algorithm: initialize centroids, assign each point to the cluster whose centroids is closest (E step), update centroids as the means of the corresponding assigned points (M step), and repeat the E and M steps until convergence.
+This gives us the familiar K-Means algorithm: initialize centroids, assign each point to the cluster whose centroid is closest (E step), update centroids as the means of the corresponding assigned points (M step), and repeat the E and M steps until convergence.

 *This formulation does not allow any control on e.g. the size of the clusters.*